ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 incrementing sequence number into a 64-bit identifier.
 In TLS mode with CBC cipher mode, OpenVPN omits the timestamp, so identifiers are only 32-bit.
-This is sufficient since OpenVPN can guarantee the uniqueness of this identifier for each key, as it can trigger rekeying if needed.
+This is sufficient since OpenVPN can guarantee the uniqueness of this identifier for each key, as it can trigger re-keying if needed.

 OpenVPN supports connection mobility by allowing a peer to change its IP address during an ongoing session.
 When configured accordingly, a host will